 - Your Medicare card

-- Proof of your address (i.e. electric or phone bill)
+- Proof of your address (e.g., electric or phone bill)

-- Proof of your income (i.e. Social Security Administration award letter, income tax return, pay stub)
+- Proof of your income (e.g., Social Security Administration award letter, income tax return, pay stub)

-- Information about your assets, such as bank statements, stock certificates, life insurance policies, etc.
+- Information about your assets (e.g., bank statements, stock certificates, life insurance policies)

-Before submitting your application, be sure to make a copy.
-If you are at the Medicaid office, ask the Medicaid office staff to make a copy for you.
+- Before submitting your application, be sure to make a copy.
+If you are at a Medicaid office, ask that they make a copy for you.

-You should be sent a Notice of Action within 45 days of filing an application.
+- You should be sent a Notice of Action within 45 days of filing an application.
 This notice will inform you of your application status.

 - If you receive a denial and are told you do not qualify for an MSP, you have the right to request a fair hearing to challenge the decision.

-- If you are eligible for SLMB or QI (but not QMB), you may receive retroactive benefits for three months prior to the date of your application.
-The state will pay your Part B premium starting the month indicated on your Notice of Action.
-However, it may take several months for the Part B premium of $134 (in 2018) to be added back into your monthly Social Security check.
-Don’t be discouraged; you have been approved and are enrolled in the program.
-You will be reimbursed with a lump-sum check for the months before the $134 is added to your Social Security check back to the month of application.
+- And are found eligible for SLMB or QI, the state will pay your Part B premium starting the month indicated on your Notice of Action.
+However, it may take several months for the Part B premium ($134 in 2018) to be added back to your monthly Social Security check.
+Do not be concerned: you should be reimbursed with a lump-sum check for each month that your premium should be paid for.

-- If you don’t receive a Notice of Action within 45 days call the Medicaid office where you applied.
+- If you do not receive a Notice of Action within 45 days, contact the Medicaid office where you applied.

-You will need to renew (recertify) your MSP every year.
-If you do not receive a notice in the mail to recertify, contact your local Medicaid office and ask what you need to do to make sure you keep getting your MSP benefits in the following year.
+If you are approved, you will need to renew (recertify) your MSP every year.
+If you do not receive a notice in the mail to recertify, contact your local Medicaid office and ask what you need to do to make sure you receive your MSP benefits in the following year.